 If a student receives the evaluation ‘Unsatisfactory’ for the defence of the master’s thesis, the student gets expelled from HSE University.
 They will have the right to reinstate for defending their thesis repeatedly within 5 years in accordance with the Rules for the final state attestation of graduates of the state university Higher School of Economics.

-If a student is not present at the defence because of a valid reason, the defence may be rescheduled within 6 months in accordance with the Rules for the final state attestation of graduates of the state university Higher School of Economics.
+If a student is not present at the defence because of a valid reason, the defence may be rescheduled within 6 months in accordance with the Regulations on Final State Certification of Students in Bachelor’s, Specialist and Master’s Programmes at National Research University Higher School of Economics.

 Based on the results of the defence of the master’s thesis, the SEC will make a decision about whether to grant the student the degree in the programme MANAGEMENT AND ANALYTICS FOR BUSINESS and about the issuance of a document for higher education.